Increase the life of CDs and DVDs

 Our digital age has great diversity in data storage.
 Hard disks, SSDs, USB sticks, Blu-rays and even old CD and DVD technology.
 At the same time, the amount of data has increased significantly, with the result that their storage is a big cost.
 So users usually resort to old storage solutions such as CD, DVD or Blu-ray because it is simply cheaper.

-But how long do CDs, DVDs and Blu-ray discs last?
-How can you extend their life?
-And what happens if one no way;
+But how durable are CDs, DVDs and Blu-ray Discs?
+How can you extend their lifespan?
+And what if a record does not play?

 What determines the lifespan of optical discs?